MainulDip/iOS-study/UITableView-and-UICollectionView-in-Depth.md

 A UITableView can also contains sections where each section contains rows, and each row being represented by a cell

 ### TableView Implementation:
-Can be implemented into a `ViewController` or Using Separate class inheriting from `UITableViewController`
+Can be implemented into a `ViewController` or Using Separate class inheriting from the `UITableViewController`

 (UITableViewController Comes with Delegate and Datasource all ready inherited)